|Loc: North Shore Anacapa Island||Lat: N34-00.5||Long: W119-24.4||Last visit: Dec 2017|

 – Getting to any of the Channel Islands means crossing the Traffic Separation Zone i.e. “Shipping Lanes.”
 The rules tell us sailors to remain clear, but, if we must cross to do that at best possible speed at right angles to the zone.

 Coastwise traffic is frequently heavy and the massive container ships often truck through at 18 knots.
 If equipped with radar, it is wise to keep a close watch even on clear days.
 Monitor #16 and turn up the radio volume in case one of these monsters hails you, and, of course, keep a sharp visual watch.
+If you’ve got AIS, well, good for you, but you still have to maintain a sharp lookout, especially on clear days when high speed sport fishers race back and forth with little regard for other traffic.

 When heading to Frenchys from Ventura or Channel Islands Harbor, shape course for the mountain on the West Island.